apmckinlay/gsuneido/docs/index.md

 Constant folding is done as part of the AST building.
 This is naturally bottom up, and eliminates the need for a separate tree traversal.
 It is implemented as a wrapper (decorator) around the node factory, so it is easily bypassed if you want the AST one to one with the source code.

-gSuneido also does [constant *propagation*](https://thesoftwarelife.blogspot.com/2020/04/constant-propogation-and-folding.html).
+gSuneido also does [constant propagation and folding](https://thesoftwarelife.blogspot.com/2020/04/constant-propogation-and-folding.html).
 Final variables, ones that are assigned once and never modified, are identified during parsing.
 If any are found then an extra pass is made over the AST to propagate.
 Folding is also done during this pass because propagation may create new opportunities.

 If any blocks are found during parsing, an extra pass is done over the AST to determine which of them can be compiled as regular functions instead of closures.

 ## Byte Code

-Does not pack any options or arguments into the op codes or use variable length ints for arguments.
+The gSuneido byte code does not pack any options or arguments into the op codes or use variable length ints for arguments.
 This simplifies the interpreter.
 It also means there are lots of byte codes available, allowing specialized op codes for things like for-in.

 ## Interpreter

 A standard loop containing a giant switch with one case per op code.

 Because Go can only recover from (catch) a panic on the way out of a function, we need another wrapper function that reenters the interpreter if the exception is caught.

-## Classes

-Classes and instances of classes were originally just objects with the addition of a class reference.
-Later classes and instances became maps from strings (member names) to values.
-(No unnamed list members.)

-### Private Class Members

-Suneido fakes private members by prefixing them with their class name. e.g. in MyClass a private member foo becomes MyClass_foo.
-Although this is primarily an implementation detail, these members are visible to Suneido code and tests take advantage of this.
-However, we avoid bypassing privacy in actual application code.

-Anonymous classes are given a system generated internal name (e.g. Class123) for privatization.

-Privatization is done at compile time, for class members like:

-`foo: 123`

-and for member references like:

-`.foo`

-### Getters

-If code reads a member that does not exist, Suneido will look for a "getter" i.e. a method that will provide the value, either Getter_(name) or getter_name or Getter_Name

-Private getters e.g. getter_foo() are privatized to Getter_MyClass_foo

 # Windows Interface